Burn This City

 She's gone before he can stop her, before he can beg her to let him show his love.

 Rogue chokes on a sob and scrubs her hands even harder.
-No matter how fast she rubs her fingers together, no matter how much soap she uses, she can still feel it on her hands, she can still smell what she's done.
+No matter how fast she rubs her fingers together, no matter how much soap she uses, she can still feel it on her hands, she can still sense the all out shame at what she's done.